Horace Mann Bond Honors Program

 From the Director’s Desk

-The curriculum is designed to support the depth of knowledge that students gain in their specific discipline while providing an opportunity for them to experience broader liberal arts and science offerings through interdisciplinary seminars.
-These courses, along with the language requirement, facilitate our ability to create a well-rounded young scholar.
+The HMB Honors Program curriculum is designed to support the depth of knowledge that students gain in their specific discipline while providing an opportunity for them to experience broader liberal arts and science offerings through interdisciplinary seminars.
+These courses, along with the language requirement, facilitate our ability to create well-rounded scholars.

 We continue to uphold the Lincoln University tradition of excellence by offering enriching opportunities for students that will provide them with intellectual growth through research, cultural enrichment and community service.
-As a result, Honors Program students will become successful graduate and professional school students and productive professionals.
+As a result, HMB Honors Program students will become successful graduate school and/or professional school students as well as productive professionals.

 and Director of the Horace Mann Bond Honors Program